magoosh/magoosh-screen/README.md

 ## Exercise #4

 We haven't written any tests!
 Write some basic tests for this project, mainly focusing on convering the code you wrote for the above exercises.
+Use whatever testing framework you like.
 Full test coverage is not necessary, so only focus on what tests you think are the most useful.